 For conversion-only tests, the CODEC and reconstruction blocks in Figure 2 are bypassed.
 The ground truth 8K ERP signal is converted to respective coding geometry in lower resolution (4K or 4K equivalent), which is then converted back and compared to the original 8K ERP.
 This test examines the “conversion loss” due to impact of using different coding geometries.

-Table 1, Table 2, Table 3, and Table 4 show the S-PSNR and AW-SPSNR metrics when the coding geometry in lower resolution in Figure 2 is set to ERP, CMP, EAP, and OHP, respectively.
+Table 1, Table 2, Table 3, Table 4, and Table 5 show the S-PSNR and AW-SPSNR metrics when the coding geometry in lower resolution in Figure 2 is set to ERP, CMP, EAP, OHP, and ISP respectively.
 Clearly, under the proposed workflow, the ERP projection is not the highest performing projection format any more.
-On average, OHP provides the highest quality in conversion only tests, followed by CMP, ERP, and EAP, in that order.
+On average, ISP provides the highest quality in conversion only tests, followed by ISP, CMP, ERP, and EAP, in that order.

-However, we note two observations: 1) the best projection format is highly content dependent; 2) the quality variation among different projection formats can be very significant (for example, for the sequence “Basketball”, ERP underperforms OHP by 6 dB luma SPSNR/AW-SPSNR).
-To better understand the performance data, in Table 5 we list the best and worst projection formats for each individual sequence (in terms of luma SPSNR/AW-SPSNR).
-As shown, OHP is not only the best format on average, but also the best format for the majority of the sequences (5 out of 8).
-The best format for the remaining 3 sequences are EAP, which is the worst format on average.
+Further, we note two observations: 1) the best projection format is highly content dependent; 2) the quality variation among different projection formats can be very significant (for example, for the sequence “Basketball”, EAP underperforms ISP by more than 7 dB luma SPSNR/AW-SPSNR).
+To better understand the performance data, in Table 6 we list the best and worst projection formats for each individual sequence (in terms of luma SPSNR/AW-SPSNR).
+As shown, ISP is not only the best format on average, but also the best format for each individual sequence.
 On the other hand, ERP is the worst format for 6 out of 8 sequences, with EAP being the worst for the remaining 2 sequences.
-CMP does not show up as the worst or the best in Table 5, and achieves a relatively “stable” performance.
+CMP and OHP do not show up as the worst or the best in Table 5, and achieve a relatively “stable” performance.

 Table 1.
 ERP 8K (8192x4096) → ERP 4K (4096x2048) → ERP 8K (8192x4096)